 But it might actually be another form of fear:

 But what if spiritual maturity is not just emotional intensity?
-(There may be stages in your sadhana where external outbursts in private or public may happen often such as flooding of tears, overwhelming joy, and more such)
+(There may be stages in your sadhana where external outbursts in private or public may happen often, such as flooding of tears, overwhelming joy, and more.)
+Perhaps it is also the quiet ability to remain steady when nothing dramatic is happening.

 What if silence is not punishment, but a quieter form of presence that does not constantly reassure you?